rcdelacruz/why-we-fight-over-same-god/README.md

 **Explores**: Cognitive dissonance, confirmation bias, and terror management theory—the psychological forces that make religious certainty feel like survival.

+### Chapter 5: Power Corrupts, Even in Religion 🎉 **NEW!**
+> *"When faith becomes a tool for control"*

+**Explores**: How pure spiritual movements become corrupted by institutional power, from prosperity gospel to religious nationalism, and why even good people change when they gain religious authority.

 ---

 ## 🔬 Research Foundation